open5e/open5e/source/Spellcasting/spells_a-z/f/fabricate.rst

 from a patch of hemp, and clothes from flax or wool.

 Choose raw materials that you can see within range.
-You can fabricate a Large or smaller object (contained within a 10 foot cube, or eight connected 5 foot cubes), given a sufficient quantity of raw material.
-If you are working with metal, stone, or another mineral substance, however, the fabricated object can be no larger than Medium (contained within a single 5 foot cube).
+You can fabricate a Large or smaller object (contained within a 10 foot :ref:`srd:cube`, or eight connected 5 foot :ref:`cubes <srd:cube>`), given a sufficient quantity of raw material.
+If you are working with metal, stone, or another mineral substance, however, the fabricated object can be no larger than Medium (contained within a single 5 foot :ref:`srd:cube`).
 The quality of objects made by the spell is commensurate with the quality of the raw materials.

 Creatures or magic items can't be created or transmuted by this spell.